Programme

 12:30–14:00 Networking lunch with live presentation of humanitarian demining and innovative ideas

-How are Swiss actors working under the changed conditions in the humanitarian sector?
-How can Swiss expertise continue to be effective despite the current challenges?
-Representatives from academia, the private sector, NGOs and the SDC present solutions for effective humanitarian aid based on specific projects and invite the audience to join in the discussion.
+How are Swiss actors working under the changed conditions?
+Which ideas and approaches are sustainable and feasible for the future?
+How can Swiss expertise continue to be effectively applied despite the current challenges?
+And what kind of aid strengthens the local communities and provides real added value on the ground?
+A wide range of actors will present solutions for effective aid based on concrete projects and invite the audience to engaging the discussion.

 16:00–16:30 Closing speech by Federal Councillor Martin Pfister, head of the Federal Department of Defence, Civil Protection and Sport (DDPS)